liujingbreak/plink/main/packages/reactivizer/docs/compare-with-OOP.md

 Reactive programming is member of [declarative programming paradigm](https://en.wikipedia.org/wiki/Declarative_programming) family

-@wfh/reativizer is a library to help you to program anything like a hibrid of OOP and Reactive programming.
+@wfh/reativizer is a library to help you to program things in reactive style at low level source code, while we can still keep some high level OOP concepts with it.
-So that it can have some level of power from both of them,

 - OOP's design thoughts: encapsulation, inheritance
 - Reactive's event-driven design thoughts.
 - Reactive's asynchronous stream process ability